 What do I need to know?

-This series contains correspondence to Chief Protector of Aborigines - Robinson (1847-1851).
-The records are listed by subject description e.g. 'Visit to Narre Narre Warren Station'
+This series contains correspondence to Chief Protector of Aborigines - Augustus Robinson for the period 1847-1851.
+The records are listed by subject description, for example, Narre Narre Warren Station.

 How do I search?